The BIG Test report for ECC83 - E83CC - 12AX7 - ECC803S

 TELEFUNKEN ECC83 Conclusion:

 Mmm.
-I expected this tube to come out superb,. but it comes out just good.
+I expected this tube to come out superb, because everybody shouts so, but it comes out just "good".

 Electro Harmonix ECC83